ethen358/python_base_encode_and_decode/README.md

     3. Number of times to decode/encode (integer)
     4. String to decode/encode (Place inside double quotes)

+The noquestions file is just the functions to encode and decode.
+They were all transferd to base.py to be used with the questions.

 I am still very new to programming and will update this program as I learn more.

 Feel free to email any suggestions to: 1ethen358@gmail.com